Trefasser: History

 In July 2009, the body of a 47-year-old man from Stourbridge in the West Midlands was found at the bottom of the cliffs of Trefasser.

 Etymology

-There are opposing views as to from whom the name derives.
-One possibility is that it is the namesake of Bishop Asser, a friend and biographer of King Alfred in the 9th century.
-Another possibility is that it is named for Asser's nephew, Asser Meneventsis, as Trefasser is said to be his birthplace.
-Meneventsis was a Benedictine monk, as well as scribe and chancellor to Asser.
+The general consensus is that Trefasser is named after Bishop Asser, a Welsh churchman who was friend and biographer of King Alfred in the 9th century and may have been his birthplace.

 Castell Poeth

 A tumulus named Castell Poeth ("the Hot Castle") is located nearby.
 It is an exploratory castelet with an occasional beacon.
 Described as a ditched, raised enclosure, oval in shape, and measuring 30 m by 60 m across, it has an attached second oval measuring 46 m by 54 m.